mkassab2015/Polite-or-Threatening-/README.md

 ---

 ### 3. `Statistical Analysis Scripts.zip`
 This folder contains 15 Python scripts.
 They can be run in the same order.
 We used Google Co-lab to run the scripts.
-Whe nprompted, please upload the final_dataset.xls file.
+Whe prompted, please upload the final_dataset.xls file.

 All scripts are modular, well-commented, and directly callable from notebooks or command line.